skial/klas/README.md

 1. The `info` string map allows you to register a callback which allows you to inspect the `Type` and its build fields if the `Type` has any.
-The string map key should be the path to the type you are interest in and your handler type should be `Array<Type->Array<Field>->Void>`.
+The string map key should be the path to the type you are interested in and your handler type should be `Array<Type->Array<Field>->Void>`.
 	```Haxe
 	// Hooking into Klas.